 Desertcart purchases this item on your behalf and handles shipping, customs, and support to USA.

-The Google TV Streamer 4K is a premium streaming device delivering ultra-high-definition 4K HDR content with Dolby Vision and Dolby Atmos support.
-Featuring a 22% faster processor and double the memory of its predecessor, it ensures smooth navigation and quick app switching.
-With 32 GB of storage, a redesigned voice remote that controls smart home devices, and a personalized home screen aggregating all your streaming services and live TV, it transforms any TV into a smart entertainment hub.
+The Google TV Streamer 4K is a sleek, porcelain-colored streaming device that delivers ultra-high-definition 4K HDR content with Dolby Vision and Dolby Atmos support.
+Powered by a 22% faster processor and 4 GB RAM, it offers smooth navigation and quick app switching.
+With 32 GB of storage, it supports a vast range of apps and personalized recommendations.
+The voice remote enhances smart home control and content discovery, while access to over 800 free live channels and major streaming services makes it the ultimate entertainment hub for modern homes.

 | ASIN | B0D8WJYSF9 |